pyrocko/pyrocko/doc/source/apps/sparrow/index.rst

 The scene shown in the view is composed of a variable number of elements.
 By default the *Icosphere*, *Grid* and *Coastline* elements are shown.
-More elements can be added through the *Add* menu.
+More elements can be added through the *Elements* menu.
 The elements can be configured with their associated control panels.
-Their title bar controls do as follows:
+Their title bar controls do as
+follows:

 * ✖ Remove the element from the scene.
 * ⭓/⭔ Toggle the visibility of an element.